BlueBrain/BlueCelluLab/docs/source/tutorial.rst

         cell = ssim.cells[gid]

-The simulate that cell, the function :py:meth:`~bglibpy.ssim.SSim.run` is
+To simulate that cell, the function :py:meth:`~bglibpy.ssim.SSim.run` is
  called:

 .. code-block:: python